ManenschijnJaap/PgoNotifications/README.md

 A simple pgo scanner that gives local notifications

 #Todo
-- Add option to persist wishlisht on logout
 - Move from AlarmManager to self invoking services
 - Create service that updates last known location (if needed)
 - Add indication when service is failing